 District Anti Tobacco Cell, Hassan.

 The tobacco epidemic is one of the biggest public health threats the world has ever faced, killing more than 8 million people a year around the world.
 More than million of those deaths are the result of direct tobacco use while around 1.2 million are the result of non-smokers being exposed to second-hand smoke.
 Around 80% of the 1.1 billion smokers worldwide live in low- and middle income countries, where the burden of tobacco-related illness and death is heaviest.
 Tobacco use contributes to poverty by diverting household spending from basic needs such as food and shelter to tobacco.
+(Reference WHO)

 Tobacco burden in India: